LattePandaTeam/Docs/docs/content/mu_edition/gpio_ctl.md

   ```
   :warning: This case uses gpiod library from the system repository, installed via `apt install python3-libgpiod` — not the PyPI version installed via `pip install gpiod`.

-#### Outputting High and Low Signals
+#### GPIO Output

-The following code sets the GPP_F12 pin to output mode and toggles the output level signal every second.
+The following code sets the `GPP_F12` pin to output mode and toggles the output level signal every second.

 -  Save the following code as a Python file, for example, `gpio_toggle_demo.py`.